A play by Nicola Baldwin

 PRODUCER (ART MUSEUM): Helen Pike

-CURATOR (ART MUSEUM): Dr Andrea Fredericksen
+CURATORIAL ADVISER (ART MUSEUM): Dr Andrea Fredericksen

 Innocente-Catherine Rougé, elderly Duchess of Elbeuf, witnesses the French Revolution and Terror from a grand house overlooking the guillotine.
 As other aristocrats are arrested, executed, or flee, the Duchess writes secret letters about her life.